Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Introduction

-To solve the aforementioned problem of Web UI test repair and to hinge on richer representation in learning-based approach, we present the \emph{first feasibility study} of combining ChatGPT with traditional Web UI test repair approaches for solving the aforementioned element matching problem in prior techniques.
-Our use of ChatGPT is based on the encouraging results shown in prior studies for solving related software maintenance tasks, (e.g., (1) test generation~\cite{Feldt2023aa}, and (2) automated program repair~\cite{sobania2023analysis,fan2023automated}).
-However, the Web UI test repair problem is different from these tasks as it mainly involves Web element matching where accurate matching results will usually lead to the correct repairs being generated.
-Specifically, our study evaluates the effectiveness of integrating ChatGPT into two representative Web test repair techniques (\watertool{} and \vistatool{}).
-To further evaluate the heuristic used in \watertool{} that prioritizes XPath similarity, we also design a simplified variant of \watertool{} that performs matching using only Levenshtein distance between XPaths of the old element $e_{old}$ and candidate new element $e_{new}$ (in this paper, we call this approach \emph{\edtool}).
-Our study focuses on Java Selenium UI tests.
-The key insight of our study is that \emph{we can improve the overall matching results by first using existing Web test repair approaches to obtain an initial list of candidate matched elements (which may be biased by the prioritization used by a particular technique), and then use ChatGPT to perform global matching to further select the best matched element in the new version}.
+To solve the aforementioned problems of Web UI test repair and to hinge on a richer representation in learning-based approach, we present the \emph{first study} of understanding the attribute prioritization and enhancing traditional Web UI test repair approaches with LLMs like ChatGPT.
+Our use of ChatGPT is motivated by the promising results shown in prior studies for solving related software maintenance tasks, (e.g., test generation~\cite{Feldt2023aa}, and automated program repair~\cite{sobania2023analysis,fan2023automated}).
+However, the Web UI test repair problem differs from these tasks as it mainly involves Web element matching where accurate matching results typically lead to the correct repairs.
+Specifically, our study evaluates the effectiveness of integrating ChatGPT into two representative Web test repair techniques (\watertool{} and \vistatool{} \cite{vista}).
+To further evaluate the heuristic used in \watertool{} that prioritizes XPath similarity, we also design a simplified variant of \watertool{} that performs matching using only Levenshtein edit distance between XPaths of the old element $e_{old}$ and the new element $e_{new}$ (we call this approach \emph{\edtool}).
+Our study focuses on Java Selenium tests which are commonly used by Java Web applications.